INTERVIEW AND PICTURES BY MARKO SYRJALA

-Brad Gillis: We are almost done with our new record, we’re about 80% done.
-We just had Joel and me doing a bunch of harmony solos a few weeks ago, we’re trying to get through this run-off shows right now.
+Brad Gillis: We are almost done with our new record.
+We’re about 80% done.
+We just had Joel and me doing a bunch of harmony solos a few weeks ago, and we’re trying to get through these run-off shows right now.
 And then I’m going to get back home and go in and do much of my guitar solos and stuff that I haven’t done, and then Jack and Kelly and I sing all the background vocals.
-And then put the lead vocals on and we should be done by the end of the year.
+And then put the lead vocals on, and we should be done by the end of the year.

 Metal-Rules.com: Okay, and it’s going to be released by…

-Metal-Rules.com: Once again Frontiers, they are great supporters of the ’80s bands.
+Metal-Rules.com: Once again Frontiers, are great supporters of the ’80s bands.

 Metal-Rules.com: How did you guys get first involved with Frontiers?

 Brad Gillis: Frontiers, I think it was through our management company that mentioned Frontiers might be a good label to be with.
-And the next thing you know we’ve released a few records with them, like I said they’ve been getting bigger and bigger.
-And so, we’re happy to put up records with Frontiers because they’re doing great to Europe, America and Japan.
+And the next thing you know, we’ve released a few records with them; as I said, they’ve been getting bigger and bigger.
+And so, we’re happy to put up records with Frontiers because they’re doing great to Europe, America, and Japan.

-Metal-Rules.com: A bit about Scandinavia where I’m coming from … To be honest, we haven’t heard too much about Night Ranger since the ’80s with exception of the Sweden Rock show last year?
+Metal-Rules.com: A bit about Scandinavia where I’m coming from … To be honest, we haven’t heard too much about Night Ranger since the ’80s, except the Sweden Rock show last year?

 Brad Gillis: Yes.
-The thing is we hadn’t been there since… I think that our last time in Europe was in 1986.
-And then two years ago we went over with Journey and Foreigner and did bunch of shows.
-And last year we did Sweden rock festival.
-So, we’re trying to get back there every year, we didn’t make it this year but we already had a couple offers for next year to go back over.
+The thing is, we hadn’t been there since… I think that our last time in Europe was in 1986.
+And then, two years ago, we went over with Journey and Foreigner and did a bunch of shows.
+And last year we did the Sweden rock festival.
+So, we’re trying to get back there every year, we didn’t make it this year, but we already had a couple of offers to go back over next year.
 But nothing is confirmed, so I can’t really elaborate.

 Brad Gillis: I couldn’t tell you that.
-We were very big in Japan and United States and that’s where we worked and kept busy and often offer came in from Europe, maybe it wasn’t good enough offer to go over there and we didn’t want to lose money by traveling overseas, over to Europe.
+We were very big in Japan and the United States, and that’s where we worked and kept busy, and often offers came in from Europe, maybe it wasn’t good enough offer to go over there, and we didn’t want to lose money by traveling overseas, over to Europe.

 Metal-Rules.com: It could have been different if you had toured more there?

-Brad Gillis: If we would have went there every year, we could have built that up but it didn’t happen.
+Brad Gillis: If we would have gone there every year, we could have built that up, but it didn’t happen.

-Metal-Rules.com: The band lineup, it seems to be stable now.
+Metal-Rules.com: The band lineup seems to be stable now.
 And I think that you are quite satisfied with it?

-Brad Gillis: I think Joel Hoekstra is amazing guitar player and one of my best friends, and we’re hanging out together and sit down.
-We’re at my house when he’s in town, write stuff together and fill it around.
-And Eric Levy on keyboard, he’s a monster of keyboard player, and everybody is a great player of the band and it makes a very good lineup.
+Brad Gillis: I think Joel Hoekstra is an amazing guitar player and one of my best friends, and we’re hanging out together and sit down.
+When he’s in town, we’re at my house, write stuff together, and fill it around.
+And Eric Levy on keyboards is a monster of a keyboard player, and everybody is a great player of the band and makes a very good lineup.

-Metal-Rules.com: You know, there are always some fans asking about the possibility to have original band together at some point but you don’t see it going to happen?
+Metal-Rules.com: You know, there are always some fans asking about the possibility of having the original band together at some point, but you don’t see it going to happen?